 to thrive and do their best work.
 The unit works

 collaboratively with schools, the Office of the General Counsel and other MCPS

 offices, and community agencies to ensure consistency and coherence with

-recognizing child abuse and neglect.
+harassment), and intimidation; recognizing and reporting child abuse and

 Student Welfare and Compliance provides training for staff on the following topics.
 Select a topic to find resources,Board policies, MCPS regulations, and MCPS formspertaining to that topic.

 II.
 Creating a Safe and Respectful Environment for Students Course

 Frequently Asked Questions for Volunteers - Recognizing and Reporting Child Abuse and Neglect